What Happens if a Passenger Plane Flies Too High?

-If a passenger jet flies too high it reaches a point called ‘Coffin Corner’.
+If a passenger jet flies too high, it reaches a point called ‘Coffin Corner’.
 This is the point at which the aircraft’s low speed stall and high-speed buffet meet and the plane can no longer maintain its altitude which forces it to descend.
-For a regular passenger jet this occurs at a height of around 40,000ft – 45,000ft but it can be higher or lower depending on the aircraft’s weight.
+For a regular passenger jet this occurs at a height of around 40,000ft – 45,000ft, but it can be higher or lower depending on the aircraft’s weight and environmental conditions.

 A low speed stall is where there is not enough air passing over the wing to keep the aircraft flying and high-speed buffet is where the air over the wing is going fast enough to cause a shockwave which can result in aircraft control issues.
 At the altitude at which Coffin Corner occurs, the plane can’t speed up, slow down or climb; the only way to keep the aircraft flying safely is to reduce the altitude and go down.
 Pilots are aware of what the maximum altitude is and ensure they do not reach it.

 What limits a plane’s altitude?

 The maximum altitude of a passenger aircraft is limited by 3 factors and any one of these factors can be the limiting one on any given day depending on air temperature and aircraft weight.

 The air at high altitude is very thin (less dense).
 It gets so thin that at a certain altitude not enough air can pass through the engine for it produce enough thrust to keep the aircraft climbing.
 The density of the air is dictated by the temperature.
 So, on hot days, the aircraft’s maximum altitude is lower than on cold days.
 The engine limited altitude is said to be the altitude at which the aircraft can no longer achieve a rate of climb of at least 300 feet per minute.